The heartbeat of Aston Martin’s sports car range got that little bit faster this year with the ushering in of the new Vantage Roadster.

-What’s more, the introduction of the Roadster sees a bunch of new options kicking in across the Vantage range.
+What’s more, the introduction of the Roadster sees a bunch of new options kicking in across the Vantage range – but you may need car finance for all that!
 To celebrate the 70th Anniversary of the Vantage nameplate, Aston Martin is introducing the firm’s iconic ‘vane’ grille as an option.
 It’s available on both the Coupe and the Roadster as an alternative to the track-inspired ‘hunter’ grille featured on the Coupe from its launch in 2018.
 There ‘s also a new line-up of optional alloy wheel designs in a choice of finishes.
 If you’re an enthusiast, you’ll also welcome the manual seven-speed transmission being offered as an option on the Coupe.
 This was initially only available in the limited-edition Vantage AMR.

 In a nutshell, convertible sports cars are often seen as compromised when compared with their Coupe equivalents.
 But the Vantage Roadster remains dedicated to its mission of delivering precise, agile and expressive handling dynamics combined with stonking straight-line performance.
 And, naturally, there’s the added dimension of driving a great-sounding sports car with the roof down.

 The Vantage Roadster costs from £126,950 in the United Kingdom, which is, of course, the birthplace and HQ of Aston Martin.

 Fast Facts – Aston Martin Vantage Roadster as tested: